A luxury hotel in Yorkville, Toronto – The Windsor Arms Hotel

-Weary, tired and ready to relieve my feet and legs from a full day of walking, I couldn’t believe my eyes when I entered the room.
+Weary, tired and ready to relieve my feet and legs from a full day’s walking, I was ready for my suite.

-Unbeknownst to me, I’d been given the magnificent corner suite in the hotel, and my jaw just dropped.
-The space is larger than anything I’d expected, and slowly, yet excitedly, I began to explore the room like a kid in a toy shop.
+Without knowing it, I’d been given the corner suite, and my jaw dropped when I walked in.
+The space is larger than any suite I’d stayed in previously.
+Slowly, yet excitedly, I began to explore the room like a kid in a toy shop.

 The bathroom is every woman’s dream come true.
-There’s a generous bathtub with jacuzzi facilities, a vanity area complete with dreamy Molton Brown products, and a separate rainforest style shower.
+There’s a generous bathtub with Jacuzzi facilities, a vanity area complete with Molton Brown products, and a separate rainforest style shower.

-One thing I really love about staying in a boutique/luxury hotel is the brilliant turn-down service in the evenings.
-For me, it adds that extra touch of old school charm, not to mention, the room’s all ready for you to sleep!
+Having a turn-down service is a feature I love about staying in a luxury hotel.
+It adds an extra touch of old school charm, not to mention, the room’s all ready for you to relax.

 “Many shops, restaurants and coffee shops are within easy reach of the hotel, but you can always be sure to return to a peaceful accommodation.”